17 Eyeshadow Tips & Hacks That'll Take You From Beginner To Pro

 Step 1: Start by sweeping a matte shade over the lid and the lower lash line.

-Step 2: Using the same hue in a shimmer shade, apply it to the center of your eyelid.
+Step 2: Apply the same hue in a shimmer shade to the center of your eyelid.
 Finish it with a layer (or ten) of your fave mascara, and you’re good to go.

 Eyeshadow Tip #16: Use Your Fingers to Apply Shimmers